Information security applications in Europe

 6. What competition do you face on the European information security application market?

 Competition on the European information security application market does not differ significantly from the outsourcing market in general.
-See our study about competition on the European outsourcing market for an overview.
-Also refer to our top 10 tips for doing business with European buyers.
+Refer to our top 10 tips for doing business with European buyers.

 Nearshoring more popular than offshoring